Zoom on the Powermate DF7500E

 With a noise rating of 68 dBA (less noisy than an office), the generator features a conventional pull-start mechanism, but also a simple and elegant electric starter (battery included).

 As for its running time, the DF7500E, along with its 7 gallons fuel capacity, can run for around 10 hours at 50% load with a full tank filled with gasoline (fuel consumption around 0.7 GPH).
 If propane is used, it can operate for around 5.3 hours (on a 20 lbs tank - propane consumption around 0.89 GPH).

 The control panel features the upcoming 6 AC outlets:

-The Powermate DF7500E has the following dimensions: L31.1 x W27.5 x H24.8 in.
-In combination with its conventional, open frame design, they provide support and allow the generator to be raised above ground level.
-The device has been designed for tough environments and demanding outdoor use.
+The Powermate DF7500E has a conventional, open frame design, of the following dimensions: L31.1 x W27.5 x H24.8 in, which offers support and allows it to be raised above ground level.
+The generator is designed for ideal use outdoors and in rough environments.

-Besides the classic documentation and a user manual to get you promptly started, the Powermate DF7500E also comes with some accessories: tool kit, propane hose, funnel and oil are included.
+Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Powermate DF7500E also comes with some accessories: tool kit, funnel, oil and propane hose are included.